Coronavirus claims another life in Victoria, bringing national toll to 52

-Two more Australians have died overnight from coronavirus, taking the national toll up to 53.
+Three more Australians have died from coronavirus, taking the national toll up to 54.

+The latest is the fourth coronavirus death in Tasmania, occurring at the North West Regional Hospital.

+All staff at the hospital working on the medical and surgical wards have been told to quarantine for 14 days.

 The latest death brings the total death toll in NSW to 22.